swaptacular/swpt_stomp/swpt-stomp.rst

 =================

-When a Swaptacular node wants to send some SMP messages to a peer Swaptacular node, the sending node opens a client STOMP connection to the receiving node's servers, and issues a ``SEND`` command for each of the messages.
+When a Swaptacular node wants to send some SMP messages to a peer Swaptacular node, the sending node opens a client STOMP connection to one (or more) of the receiving node's servers, and issues a ``SEND`` command for each of the messages.
 The client MUST consider a message to be successfully delivered, only after a ``RECEIPT`` command has been received from the server, confirming that the message has been processed [#multiple-ack]_.

 The client MAY decide to keep the STOMP connection open for any length of time, and the server SHOULD NOT terminate the connection unilaterally,